Billy Edd Wheeler: Biography

-Wheeler was born on December 9, 1932.
+Wheeler was born on December 9, 1932, in Boone County, West Virginia.
 He graduated from Warren Wilson College in 1953, and Berea College in 1955.
 After serving as a student pilot in the Navy, he served as Alumni Director of Berea College.
 Wheeler recorded a couple of albums for Monitor Records, then from 1961 to 1962 he attended the Yale School of Drama, majoring in playwriting.
 With Ewel Cornett, he co-wrote the musical Hatfields and McCoys, which has been performed annually since 1970 by Theatre West Virginia in the Grandview Cliffside Amphitheatre (part of the New River Gorge National River area).
-He is married to the former Mary Mitchell Bannerman.
-They have two adult children, Lucy and Travis, and live in Swannanoa, North Carolina.
+He was married to the former Mary Mitchell Bannerman.
+They had two adult children, Lucy and Travis, and lived in Swannanoa, North Carolina.

-In the 1968 book by Milt Okun Something to Sing About: the personal choices of America's folk singers Wheeler's choice was "Turtle Dove" (Fare Thee Well).
+In the 1968 book by Milt Okun Something to Sing About: the personal choices of America's folk singers, Wheeler's choice was "Turtle Dove" ("Fare Thee Well").
+He died at his home in Swannanoa, North Carolina, on September 16, 2024, at the age of 91.